 Medicine has been used to treat illnesses and help patients cope with health concerns since the beginning of recorded history.
 Large pharmaceutical companies now control the discovery and distribution of drugs and treatments for medical concerns ranging from the common cold to cancer and everything in between.
-Rosenfeld Injury Lawyers stands beside people who have been injured by the negligence of large pharmaceutical manufacturers when they put their finances ahead of consumer safety.
+Rosenfeld Injury Lawyers stands beside people who have been injured by the negligence of pharmaceutical companies when they put their finances ahead of consumer safety.

 The Food and Drug Administration is responsible for ensuring the safety of the millions of consumers who use treatments prescribed for their ailments.
 Thousands of medicines are brought before the agency, however, and it is impossible for the FDA to completely prevent the sale of medicines that have harmful side effects.
-As pharmaceutical companies overload the system by rushing medicines to market without adequate research or trials to support their safe use, many medicines end up falling through the cracks and into the hands of people who are led to believe they are safe.
-Unfortunately, it is often not until many people have been harmed that pharmaceutical companies can be held responsible for reckless practices and the disregard of their customers' health.
+As pharmaceutical companies overload the system by rushing medicines to market without adequate research or trials to support their safe use, many medicines end up falling through the cracks and into the hands of people who are led to believe that they are safe.
+Unfortunately, it is often not until many people have been harmed that pharmaceutical companies can be held responsible for reckless practices and disregard for their customers' health.

 The FDA often gets involved once adverse reactions have been associated with medications, but it is often the case that side effects are not clearly communicated to potential patients because that places the drugs on the FDA's radar.
-Despite the knowledge of potential complications, drug companies push medications on unsuspecting patients and the FDA is often slow to act by first requiring disclosure of complications and then forcing the drug to be taken off the market if problems persist.
+Despite the knowledge of potential complications, drug companies push medications on unsuspecting patients, and the FDA is often slow to act by first requiring disclosure of complications and then forcing the drug to be taken off the market if problems persist.
 The motivation behind this all-too-frequent policy of omitting information is that patients will likely refuse to take medications that they know are linked with severe side effects and doctors will limit these prescriptions to those who have the least risk of complications.

-It is increasingly common to see commercials and other advertisements urging those negatively impacted by a medication to come forward as part of a class action lawsuit.
-During these types of proceedings, certain facts are determined to apply to all cases but every plaintiff has the right to pursue their own judgments and may also choose to refrain from inclusion in a mass settlement.
+It is increasingly common to see advertisements urging those negatively impacted by a medication to come forward as part of a class action bad drug lawsuit.
+During these proceedings, certain facts are determined to apply to all cases, but every plaintiff has the right to pursue their own judgments and may also choose to refrain from inclusion in a mass settlement.
 It is important that you discuss the details of a pending class action lawsuit with a Chicago drug lawyer to determine which actions are in your best interest and to know what exactly you should expect throughout the process of litigation.